grin-pool/grin-pool/grin-py/api/README.md

 ```/grin/block/<int:height>```

     Get a single block at specified height
+    Specify height = 0 to start at the ‘latest’ height

 ```/grin/block/<int:height>/<string:fields>```

     Get a single block at specified height
-    Filter out all but specified fields
+    Specify height = 0 to start at the ‘latest’ height Filter out all but specified fields

 ```/grin/blocks/<int:height>,<int:range>```